manishawagle99/Virtual-Foundation-Shade-Matcher/README.md

 # API Reference
 POST /upload-rgb

 Accepts pixel RGB data from the frontend canvas, computes average skin color, classifies the skin tone, and returns matched foundation shades.

-# Supported Skin Tones & Brands
-Skin ToneRecommended BrandsFairMaybelline, L'Oreal, NARSLightMAC, Bobbi Brown, Estée LauderMediumFenty Beauty, BareMinerals, Too FacedOliveHuda Beauty, NARS, MACDarkFenty Beauty, Lancôme, RevlonDeep DarkBlack Opal, Estée Lauder, Iman

 # Roadmap
- Machine learning–based skin tone classification (replace rule-based logic) Live webcam support for real-time shade detection Expanded brand database with price filtering
+ Machine learning–based skin tone classification.
+ Live webcam support for real-time shade detection.
+ Expanded brand database with price filtering.
- AR overlay to virtually try on shades Mobile-responsive redesign
+ AR overlay to virtually try on shades.
+ Mobile-responsive redesign.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.